-Supreme Court justices are appointed by the Governor and subsequently elected to a six-year term by a merit retention statewide vote.
+The governor appoints new justices from a list of three to six names submitted by a Judicial Nominating Commission.
 To be eligible for appointment, a person must be a registered voter who resides in Florida and has been admitted to the practice of law in Florida for the preceding 10 years.
 One justice from each of the five appellate districts must be represented on the court.

 The court conducts mandatory reviews of final orders of lower courts that have imposed the death penalty, district court decisions declaring a state statute or provision of the state constitution invalid, bond validations, and actions of statewide agencies relating to public utilities.